The Slack handbook for HR teams

 Onboarding to Slack itself

-It often falls to HR to show new starters how to use the company’s chosen collaboration tools.
+It often falls to HR to show new hires how to use the company’s chosen collaboration tools.
 With Slack, that couldn’t be easier.
-Because it’s so intuitive to use, training takes minutes: use the onboarding materials that we provide, show them the channels that they’ll have access to and let them explore.
-From there, Slack’s own support team and Help Centre take over.
+Because it’s so intuitive to use, training takes minutes: Use the onboarding materials we provide, show them the channels they’ll have access to, and let them explore.
+From there, Slack’s own support team and Help Center takes over.
 We’re there for you and your people.

-Your HR teams can use Slack to streamline and automate the way that they support all employees, including everything from how you communicate about benefits and manage performance reviews to how you handle time tracking and holiday requests.
-Here are a few of the things that you can do:
+Your HR teams can use Slack to streamline and automate the way they support all employees, including everything from how you communicate benefits and manage performance reviews to how you handle time tracking and vacation requests.
+Here are a few of the things you can do:

 Enable employee self-service

 Easy-to-search channels keep everyone informed of important policies and announcements relevant to employees and contractors in each country.
-Instead of HR responding to countless questions about your company’s pension plan, employees can search for their own answers and filter results by channel, date range or even who posted.
+Instead of HR fielding countless questions about your company’s medical plan, employees can search for their own answers and filter results by channel, date range or even who posted.

 Set automated reminders

-With timely alerts, your employees understand your benefits schemes better and participate in them more – without wasting time chasing people.
+With timely alerts, your employees understand your benefits programs better and participate in them more—without wasting time chasing people.

 Create HR and benefits FAQs

 In HR, the same questions get asked many times over.
 With Slack channels, your employees know where to look for answers.
-Pin FAQs to the relevant channels so that people can answer their own questions.
+Pin FAQs to the relevant channels, so people can answer their own questions.

 Manage learning and development

 Once you have a central place for HR knowledge sharing, it’s far easier and faster to communicate with all employees efficiently and effectively.
-That frees your team up to focus on more strategic tasks, such as creating that new benefits package or designing a whole new learning programme.
+That frees your team to focus on more strategic tasks, like creating new benefits plans or designing a whole new learning program.

 Integrations

-Works closely with Slack to keep people in the loop on everything from payroll and benefits to time and holiday tracking and performance management.
+Works closely with Slack to keep people in the loop on everything from payroll and benefits to time and vacation tracking and performance management.

 Automates employee leave requests.

-Makes it easy for freelancers to find quick answers to common questions about things such as new-starter benefits.
+Makes it easy for freelancers to find quick answers to common questions about things like new-hire benefits.

 Here are just a few of the tactics at HR’s disposal:

-Create executive AMA (‘ask me anything’) channels to invite all employees to interact with senior managers, promoting transparency and open dialogue.
+Create executive AMA (Ask Me Anything) channels to invite all employees to interact with senior execs, promoting transparency and open dialogue.
 Transparency matters.
-In a survey commissioned with Kelton Research, 80% of knowledge workers said that they want to know more about how decisions are made in their organisations.
+In a survey commissioned with Kelton Research, 80% of knowledge workers said they want to know more about how decisions are made in their organizations.

-Promote employee resource groups to encourage people with shared affinities and interests to create communities.
-Diversity groups, volunteering programmes and professional development clubs improve morale and employee retention.
+Promote employee resource groups encouraging people with shared affinities and interests to create communities.
+Diversity groups, volunteer programs and professional development clubs improve morale and employee retention.
 You need a way to support and enable them.
-Slack makes it easy for people to find each other and organise communities.
+Slack makes it easy for people to find each other and organize communities.

-Run employee recognition programmes using Slack to promote participation and reward great performances and employees in public.
-Public recognition can make employees feel valued and engaged.
+Run employee recognition programs using Slack to promote participation and reward great performances and employees in public.
+Public recognition makes employees feel valued and engaged.

 Today’s digital workstreams can be isolating.
 A shared collaboration space is a powerful way to promote the connections and relationships that lead to happier, more engaged employees.